gwd/schedbench/README.md

    processes) that perform some artificial work and report their results.

- - ''Benchmark Run'' This is a daemon that takes parameters for a benchmark run, starts up the appropriate number of workers in the specified configuration(s), and collects the results.
+ - ''Benchmark Run'' This is a controller process that takes parameters for a benchmark run, starts up the appropriate number of workers in the specified configuration(s), and collects the results.

- - ''Benchmark'' In the same daemon, this will execute a series of benchmark runs in order to collect specific information about a scheduler's performance
+ - ''Benchmark'' In the same controller process, this will execute a series of benchmark runs in order to collect specific information about a scheduler's performance

  - ''Analysis'' Analyze the results to give information about the benchmark